junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Human compass to the tablet," Sam nods in agreement.

-They turn to Donatello, who, just opens a fresh new bucket of chicken wings, ready to take a bite.
+They turn to Donatello, who just opens a fresh new bucket of chicken wings, ready to take a bite.

 "Do you have anywhere you really want to go?"
 Dean tries.